MatthieuHannaGerguis/Machine-Learning_Corporate_Bankruptcy_Prediction/README.md

 Target Variable
 	•	Bankrupt? = 1 → Company went bankrupt
 	•	Bankrupt? = 0 → Company did not go bankrupt
+The dataset exhibits a severe class imbalance, which makes standard accuracy metrics unreliable and motivates the use of recall-focused evaluation.

 ---